yuicchicode/logic_algorithms/README.md

 This repository is intended to help you (and me) to understand the "Hell of programming".
 The Programming Logic.

-As i'm learning new methods of studying and praticing a lot of Algotithms and Logic.
+As i'm learning new methods of studying and praticing a lot, about Algorithms and Logic.
 I can help you to learn and develop the skill of solving this type of problems.

 ## Explanation